Whatkhushi/cv-dl-project/README.md

 the colors

-and some important key points from the note’s image
+and some important key points from the note’s image.

 Using these details, a Random Forest model learns to tell which note it is.